 For the general public, what are some ways to celebrate Valentine’s Day without alcohol?

 My answer to this is always the same: just don’t drink.
 You can do everything without alcohol that you can do with it.
 You don’t need a glass of wine with dinner.
 You don’t need to go to a bar for a date.
 If you would prefer to do an activity like axe-throwing, that’s great.
 You probably shouldn’t mix axe-throwing with alcohol anyway!
 If you would prefer to do something a little less adventurous, you can go to the bowling alley and still have a fun time without ordering a pitcher of beer.
 There isn’t any limitation on what you can do just because you’re eliminating alcohol from it.
-The same way you celebrate Valentine’s Day with alcohol, if you enjoy the activity you have in mind, just take out the alcohol and see what happens.
+In the same way you celebrate Valentine’s Day with alcohol, if you enjoy the activity you have in mind, just take out the alcohol and see what happens.

 I went on a date and we went mini-golfing.
 She asked me, “Do you mind if I have a drink?”
 I said, “No, I don’t mind at all.”
 We ended up getting there and she was like, “I feel at ease.
 I’m having fun.
 I don’t even feel like I want to drink!”
 You may be surprised when you actually get into an activity without using alcohol to have fun or make you feel comfortable – and realize that, “I don’t need it or even want it.”
 Whatever you had planned, do it without the alcohol.